enso-org/enso-archive/doc/syntax/specification/syntax.md

 - The pattern on the left-hand-side is matched against (unified with) the value that occurs on its right-hand-side.
 - A single line must contain at most one assignment.
+- An assignment may only appear as the _root expression_ of a line of code in a file.
 - An assignment returns the value `Nothing`, and does not return the value that is assigned to it.